eanor/Avar-dictionary-database/README.md

 + data cleaning

 #### Contacts
-Please contact Svetlana Kuznetsova (kuznecsve@mail.ru) if you have any inquiries about the database.
+Please contact Svetlana Kuznetsova (svkuznetsova_1@edu.hse.ru) if you have any inquiries about the database.